Nacre: Decorative

-Mother of pearl in ancient China

-An ancient art made by mother of pearl in China.
-This ancient art dates back to the Shang Dynasty.
-This art is also used on jewelry boxes, decorative items and jewelry.
-Today this art is one of the Chinese cultural heritage.

 Architecture

 Both black and white nacre are used for architectural purposes.
 The natural nacre may be artificially tinted to almost any color.
 Nacre tesserae may be cut into shapes and laminated to a ceramic tile or marble base.
 The tesserae are hand-placed and closely sandwiched together, creating an irregular mosaic or pattern (such as a weave).
 The laminated material is typically about 2 mm thick.
 The tesserae are then lacquered and polished creating a durable and glossy surface.
 Instead of using a marble or tile base, the nacre tesserae can be glued to fiberglass.
 The result is a lightweight material that offers a seamless installation and there is no limit to the sheet size.
 Nacre sheets may be used on interior floors, exterior and interior walls, countertops, doors and ceilings.
 Insertion into architectural elements, such as columns or furniture is easily accomplished.